 Individual Therapy for Children ages 9 years and up, Adolescents & Adults, Family Therapy

-I was lucky to join the Lotus Point Wellness (LPW) staff in the Spring of 2017.
-After 20 years of practice, in a wide variety of settings, LPW feels like the perfect place for me.
-It allows me to offer better healing with holistic wellness services all in one place!
+I joined the staff of Lotus Point Wellness in the Spring of 2017.
+After 20 years of practice, in a wide variety of settings, LPW felt like the perfect place for me.
+I strongly support Lotus Point’s holistic philosophy and their recognition of the importance of the mind-body connection.

-When people are feeling anxious, depressed, or angry, often the problem is their stress level and lack of a social support system (both aspects of self-care).
-By helping you recognize, reduce, and more effectively manage your stress, I can be your temporary support system, enabling you to effectively address the problems in your life.
+When people feeling anxious, depressed, or angry, often the problem is their stress level and the lack of a social support system.
+I can help you recognize, reduce, and ultimately, more effectively manage your stress.
+I can be your temporary support system, enabling you to address the problems in your life more effectively.

-I have also worked at Suburban Hospital, UMD Shady Grove’s Counseling Center, and I was a counselor and the Executive Director at Washington Pastoral Counseling Service.
+In my career, I have worked at Suburban Hospital, UMD Shady Grove’s Counseling Center, and as a counselor and the Executive Director at Washington Pastoral Counseling Service.

 Depression (adolescent and adult)